emard/wifi_jtag/README.md

 This WIFI-JTAG needs openocd to work, but I also offer a standalone [ESP8266 LibXSVF JTAG](https://github.com/emard/LibXSVF).

+Note: Some time has passed so dependencies changed both at ESP8266 TCP stack and openocd, so this project might not work out of the box (as it did before :-).

 Here's arduino code for ESP8266 which listens to TCP port 3335 and talks remote_bitbang protocol with OpenOCD http://openocd.org over WiFi and usb-serial port version of the same, for use with any arduino (without WiFi).

-Some time has passed and dependencies changed too, both at ESP8266 TCP stack and openocd and this project might not work out of the box (as it did before :).

 It can upload SVF bistream over WiFi network to the FPGA. more on http://www.nxlab.fer.hr/fpgarduino/linux_bitstreams.html